gellel/fontstyle/docs/README.rst

     >>> fontstyle.apply('HELLO', 'bold')
     '\033[1mHELLO\033[0m'

-*multiple formats can be supplied. split format references by non-alpha characters in strings. accepts sequences of strings too.*
+*multiple formats can be supplied. split format references by non-alpha characters in strings. accepts sequences of strings.*

 .. code-block:: python